-- Bind Input Data to Business Knowledge Model
+- Bind an Input Data to the Business Knowledge Model

-- Bind parameters or context entry variables to Business Knowledge Model
+- Bind parameters or context entry variables to the Business Knowledge Model

-An example of each is provided in the sub-topics.
+An example of each is provided in the sub-topics of this Help topic.

-On a diagram, double-click on a Decision element or BKM element.
+Double-click on the appropriate Decision element or BKM element.

-The DMN Expression editor window is displayed, showing details for the selected element.
+The DMN Expression window displays, showing details for the selected element.

-An invocation is a tabular representation of how decision logic that is defined within an invocable element (a business knowledge model or a decision service) is invoked by a decision or by another business knowledge model.
+An Invocation is a type of value expression applicable to both Decision elements and Business Knowledge Model elements.
+It is a tabular representation of how decision logic defined within an invocable element (a Business Knowledge Model or a Decision Service) is invoked by a Decision or by another Business Knowledge Model.

 Toolbar for Invocation Editor

-When an Invocation is selected, the layout of features accessible in the DMN Expression window is:
+When an Invocation is selected, a number of facilities for working on it are accessible from the toolbar of the DMN Expression window: